How to Fix - "Outlook 365 Stuck at Updating Inbox and Outbox"?

 • Start Outlook.
 This will create a new OST file.

-• After creating a new OST, Outlook will synchronize all the mail items.
+• After creating the new OST, Outlook will synchronize all the mail items.
 This may take a while to complete depending on your mailbox size.

 This should fix the issue and Outlook should be able to update the Inbox and Outbox folders immediately.